 Not only does this support DEI efforts by ensuring that the perks your company offers are fair and equitable to all employees, especially now when so many employees are remote, but perk stipend programs are also highly measurable.
 Perk program usage rates, individual and total perk spending, and employee engagement are just a few measurable metrics that you can monitor, analyze, and use to guide other DEI programs.

-4. Hire and promote more women and minorities
+4. Hire and promote more women and underrepresented people

-Hiring more women and minorities and promoting more of them into leadership roles accomplishes several things:
+Hiring more women and underrepresented people and promoting more of them into leadership roles accomplishes several things:

 - It solves the root issue of lack of representation, which helps with employee engagement levels and reduces churn